Tara McNeill is a violinist, singer and harpist from Antrim, Northern Ireland.

 With Celtic Woman Tara has performed in venues such as the iconic Red Rocks, Colorado, the 3 Arena, Dublin and Wolf Trap, Virginia.
-On their Christmas Symphony tour, Celtic Woman perform with America's leading orchestras including the Atlanta, Seattle, Utah, Denver and Pittsburgh Symphony Orchestras.
+On their Christmas Symphony tour, Celtic Woman perform with America's leading orchestras including the Atlanta, Seattle, Utah, Colorado and Pittsburgh Symphony Orchestras.

 Tara graduated with First class honours in the BA in Music Performance (violin) at the Royal Irish Academy of Music under the tuition of Michael D’Arcy.
 She has toured China, Argentina, Chile and Mexico with Camerata Ireland and world renowned pianist, Barry Douglas, performed with the RTE Concert Orchestra and Ulster Orchestra, led the Ulster Youth Orchestra and both the RIAM Chamber and Symphony Orchestras.
 Tara performed the Irish premiere of Finzi's Violin Concerto in the National Concert Hall, Dublin in 2013.

 Tara has toured Canada, China, Japan and Holland as both a singer and solo violinist with the vocal group Anúna .
 She is also the solo violinist on their album ‘Illumination’.